tokamak-network/tokamak-titond-backend/README.md

 ![titond-architecture](./assets/titond%20architecture.png)
 ## Project overview

-Titond is a PoC(Proof of concept) to provide on-demand L2. the goal of on-demand L2 is to make it easy for anyone to run their own Layer2 chain
+Titond is a PoC(Proof of concept) to provide on-demand L2. the goal of on-demand L2 is to make it easy for anyone to run their own Layer2 chain.

-In this PoC, you can run titond for building L2 chain based on titan network
+In this PoC, you can run titond for building L2 chain based on titan network.

 This guide assumes that the user has knowledge of blockchain, kubernetes and aws.